walkerke/census-r/11-other-census-data.md

 Another very useful package for working with Census Bureau data is the **lehdr** R package [@green2021], which access the Longitudinal and Employer-Household Dynamics (LEHD) Origin-Destination Employment Statistics (LODES) data.
 LODES is not available from the Census API, meriting an alternative package and approach.
 LODES includes synthetic estimates of residential, workplace, and residential-workplace links at the Census block level, allowing for highly detailed geographic analysis of jobs and commuter patterns over time.

 The core function implemented in **lehdr** is `grab_lodes()`, which downloads a LODES file of a specified `lodes_type` (either `"rac"` for residential, `"wac"` for workplace, or `"od"` for origin-destination) for a given state and year.
 While the raw LODES data are available at the Census block level, the `agg_geo` parameter offers a convenient way to roll up estimates to higher levels of aggregation.
 For origin-destination data, the `state_part = "main"` argument below captures within-state commuters; use `state_part = "aux"` to get commuters from out-of-state.
+The optional argument `use_cache = TRUE` stores downloaded LODES data in a cache directory on the user's computer; this is recommended to avoid having to re-download data for future analyses.

 ```r